dougeby/IntuneDocs/intune/windows-update-for-business-configure.md

    - **Set feature update uninstall period (2 - 60 days)**: Specifies the period a feature update can be uninstalled.

-     F_or more information about the Windows Update servicing model, see_ https://docs.microsoft.com/windows/windows-10/release-information
+     For more information about the Windows Update servicing model, see [Windows 10 - Release information](https://docs.microsoft.com/windows/windows-10/release-information).

    **User experience settings**